 It was Covid times by now, and his school shut down.
-However, Mason used this difficult time to continue improving his game.
-Since it was Covid, I’d meet with him at an outdoor park near his house.
+However, Mason used this difficult time to keep on keeping on!
+During this time I would meet with him at an outdoor park near his house.
 There he designed a better game board, moving around cut-out paper squares and re-taping them onto a big piece of cardboard until they were just where he wanted them.
-Also, he wrote 70 game cards: 30 “Assist” cards and 30 “Turnover” cards, and 10 “Heal” cards all with basketball-themed wording.
-He designed a spinner for concessions and other items for his “Basketball Brackets” game.
+He wrote 70 game cards: 30 “Assist” cards, 30 “Turnover” cards, and 10 “Heal” cards all with basketball-themed wording.
+He designed a spinner for concessions and he designed an actual basketball shooter among other items for his “Basketball Brackets” game.

-What happened next was Heaven sent!
 We found a game manufacturing company called, Shuffled Ink whose owner, Charles Levin, is an out-of-this-world kind, helpful, caring, honest, and interested man, who agreed to manufacture Mason’s game!
 Can you even imagine my joy at realizing that my grandson’s creativity and hard work would become a reality?!
-Charles Levin connected us with his graphic designer, Steve Sherin, who is a talented and also very caring man!
-He and Mason emailed many times to get the designs, box, game pieces, cards, spinner, directions, basketball and lever, and etc. just right and works of art.
-They emailed countless times for many months.
+Mr. Levin connected us with his lead graphic designer, Steve Sherrin, who is a talented and also very caring man!
+He and Mason emailed countless times for months to get the designs, box, game pieces, cards, spinner, directions, basketball and lever, and etc. just right and works of art.
 Steve often complimented Mason on his creative ideas and even on his proofreading skills.
-(Meanwhile, to save attorney fees, I wrote 21 pages to receive a gov’t patent pending for Mason’s game.)
+(Meanwhile, to save attorney fees, Grandma Margie wrote 21-pages to receive a gov’t patent pending for Mason’s game.)

 Throughout this time, another heart-touching thing happened.
 I was worried that my lapses in communication (due to cancer surgery and radiation treatments) would halt some of this game manufacturing process.
 So I informed them about my physical condition.
-Unbelievably, Charles didn’t charge me for many months, and he and Steve kept checking on me, just for my health and not for business or fees.
-Charles even sent me uplifting emails with happy emojis showing such kindness, and that kindness and honesty throughout his dealings led to trust and encouraged me through my disease.
+Unbelievably, Charles didn’t charge me for months and told me not to worry about money until we get everything done.
+Charles & Steve kept checking on me, just for my health and not for business or fees.
+Charles even sent me uplifting emails with happy emojis showing such encouragement and kindness.
+Honestly, this level of genuine care and kindness from a stranger throughout his dealings led to a trust and gratitude that I believe truly helped me through my cancer fight.
+Charles was more interested in in helping me live to see my Grandson bring these games to market than getting paid.
 I was so blessed!
 What business people care more about a person, a client they never even met, than the money payment they were entitled to receive?
 Charles and Steve cared!
 Even now, I’m crying as I’m writing this remembering how much their caring helped me during my bad days even during Covid when none of my 4 children were allowed to visit me in the hospital or afterward.
-I fought my cancer with extra determination especially because after all the sorrow that Mason had already gone through with his mother; I just had to be here for many more years for my creative, loving grandson.
+I fought my cancer with extra determination especially because after all the sorrow that Mason had already gone through with his mother.
+I just had to be here for many more years for my creative, loving grandson.
 So every MRI, every CAT scan, every radiation treatment, every needle in my chest, or every staple shot into my breast was okay as long as that would help me recover for my grandson, and, of course, for my whole family.
-God is great, and I am doing very well.

 Then, another Charles Levin kind gesture!
-He paid for the transport of over 200 games to my house in Columbus, Ohio, and stored the rest in his shop, free of charge.
+He paid for the transport games to my house in Columbus, Ohio, and stored the rest in his shop, free of charge.
 His generous gestures during my medically and monetarily tough time, helped me not only with bills but also made me realize the goodness given to me through a stranger, a businessman, Charles.
 I was uplifted to recover!
-Most importantly, my grandson, Mason, (who is now a freshman majoring in business) has a business role model worthy of emulation.
+Most importantly, my grandson Mason, (who is now a freshman majoring in business) has a business role model worthy of emulation.
 He sees, through Charles, an unselfish example that business is more than just making money, but can be about really helping people along the way!

 About Shuffled Ink